-I chose Winter Road as main color, and Whales Road, Cereza and Sunset as contrast colors.
+I chose Winter Road as the main color, and Whales Road, Cereza, and Sunset as contrast colors.

 Some things are not adding up

 Initial progress on the yoke was quite quick, and even the colorwork went surprisingly fast.
-Mainly because there's not that many rows of actual colorwork (I counted, it's twelve).
+Mainly because there are not that many rows of actual colorwork (I counted, it’s twelve).

-The body then involved lots of single color in the round, perfect for mindless Netflix + knit.
+The body then involved lots of single colors in the round, perfect for mindless Netflix + knit.
 In my case, a lot of hours of true crime podcasts were involved as well.

 Wrapping it up

-After all the all the ends were woven it, it is time to wash and block the sweater.
-I hand-washed it in cold water, using a "delicate wash" laundry detergent.
+After all the ends were woven in, it is time to wash and block the sweater.
+I hand-washed it in cold water, using a “delicate wash” laundry detergent.

 I didn’t have blocking mats yet, so I used the rarely used couch in our study with a towel underneath.
 After the upside has reasonably dried, I flipped the sweater around.

 Finally, the sweater is all done and ready to be tried on!
 Yay, it fits – but a bit looser than intended.
 A quick google search reveals why: I never washed and blocked my gauge swatch.
 Turns out superwash wool tends to relax quite a bit after washing.
 So my learning for next time: when swatching for a garment, wash and block the swatch!